Fault-Tolerant RL Octocopter

 Training

 PPO[1] via PufferLib.
 I looked at SAC since it's more sample-efficient, but sample efficiency solves a problem I don't have -- my sim steps are nearly free.
-PPO with a pile of parallel environments is what almost every sim-to-real flight paper I've read actually shipped, and it plays nicer with heavy randomization.
+PPO with a pile of parallel environments is what almost every sim-to-real flight paper I've read actually shipped, and it scales more simply across parallel envs and is more stable under the variance that heavy randomization adds".
 (Also: an X reply told me "puffer. just puffer. trust me.")

 Two more decisions I stole from sim-to-real literature: